 - Have fun!
 After you have successfully executed a financial plan then reward yourself.
 Take that dream vacation but limit a percentage of your inheritance towards discretionary spending to no more than 10%.

 Receiving an inheritance can be bittersweet.
 It means you’ve lost a loved one and are now receiving a final gift from them.
-Seek help from a financial advisor when making financial decisions.
-We can help you with a plan, take the emotion out of decisions and ultimately relieve a burden while you grieve.
-It’s one less thing off your plate during a difficult time and can greatly benefit your future for years to come.
+Seek help from a trusted advisor to help you navigate financial decisions.
+We can help you with a plan, take the emotion out of decisions, and ultimately help to relieve a burden while you grieve.
+It’s one less thing on your plate during a difficult time and can greatly benefit your future for years to come.